-Child Pornography Defense
+Child Pornography Defense Attorney Massachusetts

 Massachusetts state child pornography charges carry mandatory prison sentences, substantial fines, and lifetime sex offender registration.
-We defend individuals facing possession, dissemination, and creation charges in Essex County and throughout Eastern Massachusetts with nearly 30 years of criminal defense experience.
+We defend individuals facing possession, dissemination, and creation charges in Essex County and throughout Eastern Massachusetts with over 30 years of criminal defense experience.

 Call today for a free consultation.